lichess-org/lila-gitpod/docs/sharing.md

 ## Making your development site public

 By default, your Lichess dev site is only accessible by you.
-If you want to make it available to others or if you're developing an API client application, you can make ports `9663` and `9664` public.
+If you want to make it available to others or if you're developing an API client application, you can make port `8080` public.

-Click the Remote Explorer icon on the left menu column, then change the port visibility to public for `9663` and `9664`.
+Click the Remote Explorer icon on the left menu column, then change the port visibility to public for `8080`.
+You can keep the others private.

 !!! attention